+In March 2007, we began selling Angiomax in the United States to a sole source distributor and we began selling Cleviprex to the same sole source distributor in September 2008.
+Our sole source distributor accounted for 96% of our net revenue for the year ended December 31, 2008.
+At December 31, 2008, amounts due from the sole source distributor represented approximately \$32.4 million, or 90%, of gross accounts receivable.
 From January 2007 through March 2007, we sold Angiomax primarily to a limited number of domestic wholesalers with distribution centers located throughout the United States and to several international distributors.
-In March 2007, we began selling Angiomax in the United States to a sole source distributor.
 The sole source distributor and our two domestic wholesaler customers, AmerisourceBergen Drug Corporation and Cardinal Health, Inc., accounted for 82%, 7% and 7%, respectively, of our net revenue for the year ended December 31, 2007.
-During 2007, our net revenue from the sole source distributor and such wholesaler customers totaled approximately 96% of our net revenue.
-During 2006 and 2005, net revenue from our domestic wholesaler customers, which also included McKesson Corporation, totaled approximately 88% and 90%, respectively, of net revenue.
-At December 31, 2007, amounts due from the sole source distributor represented approximately \$25.3 million, or 93%, of gross accounts receivable.
-At December 31, 2006, amounts due from the three domestic wholesaler customers represented approximately \$20.8 million, or 89%, of gross accounts receivable.
+At December 31, 2007, amounts due from the sole source distributor and our two domestic wholesaler customers to us represented approximately \$25.3 million, or 93%, of our gross accounts receivable.
+During 2006, net revenue from our domestic wholesaler customers, which included McKesson Corporation, totaled approximately 88% of net revenue.